BemteviSeguros/jobs/README.md

 - [Zenklub](https://zenklub.com.br/): mental health support

 ## Hiring process steps
-1. Get in touch and apply
+1. Get in touch and apply: follow the "How to apply" section below.
-2. First interview
+2. First interview: it's just an informal meeting in order to get to know each other.
-3. Business Case/Challenge
+3. Business Case/Challenge: you'll be asked to explain any previous experience you had that you consider important for your career or you'll be asked to do a code challenge (more details on the job description page).
-4. Second interview
+4. Second interview: formal meeting with a founder and/or someone from the team to validate cultural fit and technical skills.
-5. References
+5. References: you'll be asked to send a list of 3 references to us.
-6. Chat with CEO
+6. Chat with CEO: informal meeting with the CEO to validate the references and to discuss any other relevant details.
-7. Job Offer
+7. Job Offer: we'll get in touch with the job offer.
 8. Congratulations, you are hired!

 ## How to apply?